 Once back on dry land, it was now time for the 5 hour drive back to Hertfordshire…

-(Since my visit, Wally has traveled South, first appearing in Cornwall, before travelling further and arriving in France.
-Unfortunately Wally was hit by a boat in France and is currently being monitored as he has sustained injuries.
+(Since my visit, Wally had traveled South, first appearing in Cornwall, before travelling further and arriving in France.
+Unfortunately Wally was hit by a boat in France and was monitored as he has sustained injuries.
 He recovered, moved onto Spain and then went on to cause havoc in the Isle of Sicily and back to the Irish coast where he sank a few boats looking for a resting spot.
 Wally finally made it back to his home in the Arctic after being spotted in Iceland in September 2021).